SCREENING DOWN SYNDROME IN EARLY PREGNANCY

 1st trimester ultrasound

-Includes evaluation of gestational age, nuchal translucency ( fluid behind the neck of the baby), presence of nasal bone .
+Includes evaluation of gestational age, nuchal translucency ( fluid behind the neck of the baby), presence of nasal bone, fetal heart rate ,Ductus Venosus flow, tricuspid regurgitation , Uterine artery PI and ruling out other structural anomalies, are additional features about fetal well being.

 BIOCHEMICAL ANALYSIS:-

-2. TRIPLE TEST / QUADRUPLE MARKER – (2ND TRIMESTER 15 – 19 WEEKS ) triple screening measures AFP ( alpha fetoprotein), HCG ( human chorionic gonadotropin )and uE3 (estriol) When hormone inhibin A is also added it is called quadruple marker.
+2. TRIPLE TEST / QUADRUPLE MARKER – (2ND TRIMESTER 15 – 19 WEEKS )

-The amount of these substances helps your doctor find out the CHANCE that your baby has birth defects like Down syndrome, spin bifida or anencephaly.
+triple screening measures AFP ( alpha fetoprotein), HCG ( human chorionic gonadotropin )and uE3 (estriol) When hormone inhibin A is also added it is called quadruple marker.
+The amount of these substances helps your doctor find out the chance that your baby has birth defects like Down syndrome, spina bifida or anencephaly.
 These tests can not show for sure that your baby has a birth defect.
-You would need a diagnostic test to confirm it.

-The odds of the fetus being affected when screen is positive is between 1 in 30 and 1 in 20 .
+FALSE POSITIVE – 5% The odds of the fetus being affected when screen is positive is between 1 in 30 and 1 in 20 .

 Prenatel screening for Down syndrome is still an informed choice and the couple has the right to decide.whether they would like to go through screening or not.